 Materials and Method

-The subject of this method is the end to end structural connectome networks by probabilistic tractography and the AAL atlas.
+The subject of this method is the end-to-end structural connectome networks by probabilistic tractography and the AAL atlas.
 Of course, there are other methods rather than probabilistic tractography, but we chose it because probabilistic tractography is commonly used for the structural connectome analysis.

-As a data set, eleven healthy subjects of the Human Connectome Project (HCP) were randomly extracted.
-The extracted sub-dataset contained 8 males and three female, and the average age was 25 years old.
+As a dataset, eleven healthy subjects of the Human Connectome Project (HCP) were randomly extracted.
+The extracted sub-dataset contained 8 males and 3 females, and the average age was 25 years old.
 The Preprocessed Diffusion MRI data and the Preprocessed Structure Data of HCP were downloaded from the 1,200-subject release of the HCP dataset.
 The details of the HCP is referred to the paper (Van Essen et al. and Sotiropoulos et al.) for more details about the data acquisition and preprocessing.

 ・A Construction of Tractograms and Connectomes

-The diffusion-weighted image data were processed following this anatomically constrained tractography (ACT) procedure.
-In summary, a tissue-segmented image (5TT image) was generated from T1 weighted image by MRtrix3 command (MRtrix3 command 5ttgen).
+The diffusion-weighted image data were processed following this anatomically-constrained tractography (ACT) procedure.
+In summary, a tissue-segmented image (5TT image) was generated from a T1 weighted image by MRtrix3 command (MRtrix3 command 5ttgen).
 The original diffusion-weighted image of HCP was multi-shell diffusion image, and we extracted the single-shell of b=2,000 images by MRtrix3 command (MRtrix3 command dwi2extracts) because the LiFE post-procedure required a huge memory consumption and computations.
-To avoid this memory consumption about (~500GB Memory Usage), we extracted single-shell images and reduced memory consumption.
-Then, the response function was estimated by the Tournier algorithm, and the Single-shell Constrained Spherical Deconvolution (SCSD) was performed with the MRtrix3 command dwi2fod and dwi2response.
-The parameters of each command were that the maximum spherical harmonic order (lmax) was 6.
+To avoid this memory consumption (approximately 500GB), we extracted single-shell images and reduced memory consumption.
+Then, the response function was estimated using the Tournier algorithm, and a single-shell Constrained Spherical Deconvolution (SCSD) was performed with the MRtrix3 commands dwi2fod and dwi2response.
+The parameter of each command was that the maximum spherical harmonic order (lmax) was 6.

 Afterward, the initial tractogram was generated by the iFOD2 algorithm with the anatomy constraint.
-This processing generated 1 million streamlines, where maximum tract length = 250 millimeters, FA cutoff = 0.06, seed_image = GM_WM interface.
-In the anatomy constraint, the streamlines that reached the GM boundaries were within gray matter and white matter.
+This processing generated one million streamlines in which maximum tract length = 250 millimeters, FA cutoff = 0.06, and seed_image = GM_WM interface.
+In the anatomy constraint, the streamlines that reached the GM boundaries were within both gray matter and white matter.

-Then, Spherical Deconvolution Informed Filtering of Tractograms (SIFT) methodology and Linear Fascicle Evaluation (LiFE) were applied to these tractograms generated by the above procedure.
-The parameter of reducing ratio for SIFT was 50%.
-The LiFE algorithm requires a huge memory usage, so we down-sampled the diffusion-weighted image data into 3 mm x 3 mm x 3 mm voxel size and limited the number of fibers 1 million to execute the LiFE algorithm in the ordinary workstations.
-As the conventional workstation, we used the Linux workstation with 98GB memory and 2 Xeon 3.6 GHz CPUs.
-The execution of LiFE algorithm was performed by the python implemented version in the Dipy [ref].
+Then, Spherical Deconvolution Informed Filtering of Tractograms (SIFT) methodology and Linear Fascicle Evaluation (LiFE) were applied to the tractograms generated by the above procedure.
+The parameter for reducing the ratio for SIFT was 50%.
+The LiFE algorithm requires massive memory usage, so we down-sampled the diffusion-weighted image data into 3 mm x 3 mm x 3 mm-sized voxels and limited the number of fibers to one million in order to execute the LiFE algorithm in the ordinary workstations.
+As a conventional workstation, we used a Linux workstation with 98GB memory and 2 Xeon 3.6 GHz CPUs.
+The execution of the LiFE algorithm was performed by the python-implemented version in the Dipy [ref].
 These post-processing procedures are known to reduce the tracking bias by optimizing the gaps between prediction and data.

-For these reasons, the application of SIFT or LiFE in the successor procedure after probabilistic tracking is highly recommended to obtain more informative structural connectome.
+For these reasons, the application of SIFT or LiFE in the successor procedure after probabilistic tracking is highly recommended to obtain a more informative structural connectome.

-At this point, we obtained three whole brain tractograms, original not post-processed whole brain tractograms; SIFT applied whole brain tractograms, LiFE applied whole brain tractograms.
+At this point, we obtained three whole brain tractograms—original, not post-processed whole brain tractograms; SIFT-applied whole brain tractograms; LiFE-applied whole brain tractograms.

 Finally, these whole streamlines were parcellated into a set of 116 regions of the Automated Anatomical Labeling (AAL) atlas by MRtrix3 command tck2connectome, and we obtained the AAL based structural matrices with 116 nodes and 6,670 edges for each subject.
-The AAL atlas is one of the most common atlas used in the structural and functional connectome based study.
+The AAL atlas is one of the most common atlases used in the structural and functional connectome-based study.

-・Proposal on a Novel Method for Outlier Removing
+・Proposal on a Novel Method for Outlier Removal